jimbobbennett/AzureMapsGeofenceDemo/README.md

 * The geofence is loaded from the `geofence.json` file.
 This data was created by drawing a rectangular geofence using [geojson.io](http://geojson.io/).
 * This data is sent as a POST request to the Azure Maps data REST API, using the map key to authenticate the call.
+* This request is asynchronous, so the function checks the status of the response, and polls until the request has finished.
-* Once posted, the response contains a header with a `location` value.
+* Once finished, a URL is returned with a URL to the geofence.
-* A GET request is made to this `location` to get the UDID of the geofence - it's unique id.
+* A GET request is made to this URL to get the UDID of the geofence - it's unique id.

 #### `check_geofence`